-Move over tea and coffee, a simple trick to start the day off right and to fully wake up your entire body is to have a cold shower in the morning!
+Move over tea and coffee, a simple trick to start the day off right and wake up your entire body is to have a cold shower in the morning!
 Not only will it give you a boost of energy, but it can also help with muscular recovery.
 Just make sure to only use cold therapy treatments away from your training and gym sessions as they can hinder the repair process if used straight after.
 It’s also best to start slowly with your exposure to the cold water, by gradually reducing the temperature of your shower each day.

 For most of us, a simple fix for getting more energy is to increase the number of caffeinated beverages we consume (or, in my case, dark chocolate!).
 Though caffeine is a proven energiser and cognitive enhancer, it needs to be used in moderation.
 Ideally, it’s best not to consume it after 2 pm as this can cause sleep issues.
 Sensitivity to caffeine varies from person to person but those who find they are highly sensitive to it may be wise to stop drinking it altogether.

-A new exercise routine is an opportunity to get fit and healthy, but don’t let this add to your workload in life and become another stressor.
-Make sure you set SMART goals for yourself so you can stay on track (SMART stands for Specific Measurable Achievable Realistic and Time-based).
-Achieving a goal you’ve set for yourself energises you mentally and physically.
-When you hit your goals, don’t be afraid to reward yourself – this will help motivate you to keep going.
+Achieving a goal you’ve set for yourself energises you mentally and physically, and when you hit your goals, don’t be afraid to reward yourself – this will help motivate you to keep going.